erictraut/mypy_issues/tc_topics.md

 # What does it mean for a method in a non-Protocol, non-ABC class to be marked `abstractmethod`?

+# Should a class that does not drive from ABC allow methods that are abstract?
+Should that class then be treated as abstract?

 # How should `Any | T` be treated?
 Should it be reduced to `Any`?
 Treated as irreducible?

 # Are byte or raw strings allowed for type annotations?
 How about f-strings?